spokestack/spokestack.io/content/blog/learn-to-use-custom-wake-word-and-text-to-speech-on-a-raspberry-pi.md

 ---
 title: Learn to Use Custom Wake Word and Text-to-Speech on a Raspberry Pi
 date: '2021-06-23'
-description: Following this guide teaches you how to deploy your Maker models on an embedded device.
+description: Following this guide teaches you how to deploy your models on an embedded device.
 author: will
 tags: Apps, Engineering, Python, Tutorial
 draft: false